 where it was plushed out and modified to be worthy of the King.
 This took some considerable time and it

 was finally delivered in August of 1946 to Riyadh or Jeddah.
 Churchill also gave him a Rolls Royce.
 SA-R-

 1 was eventually given another compliment of two additional C-47's as SA-R-2 and 3!
 The winning

 powers of WW II were keenly aware of the oil riches in Saudi Arabia and were positioning themselves

 Basically, it was here in the Great Bitter Lake that SA-R-1 came into existence aboard USS Quincy (CA-

 |Origin of SA-R-1

-|Bob flew King Ibn Saud in TWA C-47s prior to the arrival of the Royal aircraft while flying
+|Bob flew King Ibn Saud in TWA C-47s prior to the arrival of the Royal aircraft while flying with Aramco.